rocdrigocls/cvp-utils/README.md

 # CVP Utils: CvpZipActivityLogs
-## Utility to zip activity log files of every CVP application and minimize the problem of running out of space in CVP VXML Servers
+## Utility to zip activity log files of every CVP application and minimize the problem of running out space in CVP VXML Servers

 CVP applications generate activity log files, depending on the number of users, nodes of the application, etc activity logs may grow quickly, after 100MB a new file is generated, if you don't do regular clean-up of these logs your server may run out of space.